katsulol/CodeAlpha_EmotionRecognitionFromSpeech/README.md

 This project detects human emotions (such as happy, sad, angry, etc.) from speech audio using deep learning.

-We used the TESS dataset, which contains clear audio recordings labeled with different emotions.
+TESS dataset has been used, which contains clear audio recordings labeled with different emotions.

 ## Project Flow: